 This is possibly of Scottish origin, for it is well known in Scotland

 as a 6/8 march named "Cock 'O The North".
-It gets the name here
+It gets the

-Mary Had a Canary".
+it "Aunty Mary Had a Canary".

 The Dingle Regatta

 I am of the opinion that this is a new name for a very old tune.

 part of another single jig.
-I have both jigs in their entirety form source - a district in East Derry where the single jig is still
+I have both jigs in their entirety from

+source - a district in East Derry where the single jig is still

 a very popular measure today, being played for the dancing of the

 White Connor's Daughter, Nora